 Application ID (HD)

 Definition: A unique designator of the system that stores the data.
-It is an HD data type (See Section 2A.2.33, "").
+It is an HD data type (See Section 2A.2.33, "HD - hierarchic designator").
 Application ID’s must be unique across a given HL7 implementation.

 Usage Note: The Application ID together with the Pointer may form a Uniform Resource Identifier (URI) in accordance with RFC 2396.
 In this case the Application ID shall include the Scheme and Authority parts of the URI, and the Path part if that points to an application.
 The Pointer shall include the Query part of the URI, or the Path part if that points to an object.
 All delimiters between URI parts (“:”, “/”, “?”) should be included in the components.